szermatt/mistty/docs/source/usage.rst

 :program:`Bash` does it by default, for local shells, when it detects a terminal of type :code:`TERM=eterm-color` run from inside Emacs.

-Other shells can be configured to do the same.
-See the :ref:`bash`, :ref:`zsh` or :ref:`fish` section for details.
+Other shells need to be configured to do the same.
+For more details, see :ref:`shells`.

 If you have configured TRAMP and know that the hosts you ssh into are accessible with the default TRAMP method, you might consider allowing